zhangjinshui-nerveee/nerveee_old/content/blogs/todo/index.md

   # caption: 'Image credit: [**John Moeses Bauan**](https://unsplash.com/photos/OGZtQF8iC0g)'
 ---

-# Delayed Gratification
-- 2 Papers out of 10 about (Medical) power electronics per week (takes about 3 hours)
-- 2 papers out of 5 about TMS and BMI (takes about 3 hours) <br>
->  collect papers during weekdays and read them on Saturday (Print to read, take notes on Tablet)<br>
-- A "maker" night where we all work on a random, non-work project.

 # Tasks
 ## Within 72 hours
 - [ ] Debug all M.Proj.
 Modules voltage sampling